Ryze-Corp/.github/profile/README.md

-# 👨‍💻 Ryze
+# Ryze 🤖
-A free, all-in-one Discord bot with moderation, music, games, AI, leveling, tickets, and more!
+A free, all-in-one Discord bot with moderation, music, games, AI, leveling, tickets, and more!  ✨

-🚧 **In development**